 Take AI services.
 Once upon a time, this would have required a huge effort on the part of several vendors to achieve, but now it boils down to a single API call to get what you want.
 It’s fascinating how services that used to take a long time to achieve have become the norm in a very short time.

 Ajoy Krishnamoorthy: We live in an exciting time for technology as a whole and particularly for developers.
-There is tremendous pace of innovation across many areas including Machine Learning and AI, Big Data, Internet of Things and others.
-Platforms are driving democratization of capabilities such as machine learning, natural language processing and big data analysis.
+There is a tremendous pace of innovation across many areas including Machine Learning and AI, Big Data, the Internet of Things, and others.
+Platforms are driving the democratization of capabilities such as machine learning, natural language processing and big data analysis.
 The key here is how business applications like Acumatica Cloud ERP can leverage these new technologies and use it to enhance and improve business processes and in some cases eliminating processes.

 These technologies and enabling services are increasingly relevant in any business scenario.
 Consumer technology has undergone a massive redesign to adapt to the way customers use it, but business applications still lag behind.
-So we at Acumatica are taking value added services and applying them to business scenarios—integrating with these services to core modules within Acumatica.
+So we at Acumatica are taking value-added services and applying them to business scenarios—integrating with these services to core modules within Acumatica.
 We show cased few examples of these at our recent Acumatica Summit with BOTs, OCR and integration to Amazon Echo.

 Tim: How can we cut through the hype to show what platform capabilities really are?